How I designed an easy diy outdoor living wall

 We are staining the plant wall.

-Adding the plant bags.
+Add the plant bags.

-Before I attached the plant bags,, I laid them out to see how I wanted to attach them.
+Before I attached the plant bags, I laid them out to see how I wanted to attach them.

 Plant pockets for DIY living plant wall.